Jørgen Balthazar Winterfeldt: Career

-Winterfeldt served as page for Countess Reventlow in 1742 and became a cadet in 1743, Ge became a second lieutenant in 1753.
+Winterfeldt served as page for Countess Reventlow, Duchess of Plön, in 1742 and became a cadet in 1743, Ge became a second lieutenant in 1753.
 In 1755-56, he served onboard the frigate Christiansborg on a voyage to the Danish West Indies.
-In 1757, he served on ' Nellebladet as part of a Danish-Swedish squadron in the North Sea.
+In 1757, he served on Nellebladet as part of a Danish-Swedish squadron in the North Sea.
 He became a first lieutenant in 1757 and a captain lieutenant in 1760.
 He served as second-in-command on the frigate Vildanden in 1760.

 In 1761-62, he served aboard the naval ship Grønland which transported Carsten Niebuhr's expedition to the Levant.
 In 1762-63, he served as commander of the guard ship station at Nyborg.

 In 1765, he served as second-in-command aboard St. Croix which was sent to Bergen in connection with the tension that resulted from the extra taxes and the division of the division of larger farms.

 He became a captain and adjudant at the Admiralty for C. C. Danneskiold-Laurvig in 1767.
 In 1772, he was freed from duty in the Navy to guard Queen Caroline Mathilde but she was ultimately sent to Calle.

 He became a captain commander in 1778.
 In 1779, he commanded the ship Indfødsretten on a voyage to Nordkap.
 He headed the Naval Cadet Academy in Copenhagen from 1781 to 1792.
 He became a commander in 1789, a counter admiral in 1796, vice admiral in 1799 and admiral in 1804.